MP Estate Planning UK

 ActionWho receives itWhy it matters

-Copy retained in recordsTrusteesProof of disclosure if queries arise
+Copy retained in trust recordsTrusteesProof of proper disclosure if queries arise

-Ongoing duties: updating the trust’s details online when circumstances change
+Ongoing duties: updating the trust’s details when circumstances change

 Inheritance tax touchpoints trustees should not miss

-Moving property or capital can trigger IHT duties even when no income appears.
-We flag the moments where inheritance tax becomes relevant so trustees can act early and avoid penalties.
+Transfers of property or capital can trigger IHT reporting duties even when no income arises and no income tax is due.
+We flag the key moments where inheritance tax becomes relevant so trustees can act early and avoid penalties.

 Periodic and exit charges